It’s a Grind: Signs, Symptoms and Solutions for Dental Grinding

 Clenching and grinding your teeth (also called “bruxism”) is very common among people who feel stress in their life, and often they aren’t even aware that it’s happening.

-How to Tell if You’re Tooth Grinding Milwaukee
+Telltale Signs of Tooth Grinding: How to Tell if You’re Grinding Your Teeth

-Grinding your teeth usually occurs when people are sleeping, and is generally considered to be associated with stress or anxiety.
+Tooth grinding or teeth grinding usually occurs when people are sleeping, and is generally considered to be associated with stress or anxiety.
 Strangely, a person can grind his or her teeth all night long, and wake up the next morning feeling refreshed and have no recollection of the grinding activity from the night before!

 However, there are several signs and symptoms that can tip you off if you suspect that you have been grinding your teeth: